 Even though everybody checks their email box on regular basis, at the end of the day we don’t really remember all the details.
 Moreover, for sure we don’t remember some offer received from some business during the day.
 However, when it comes to direct mails, the situation looks differently.

 Direct mails with offers are rather an exception.
 They are tangible, way easier to stick to the recipients’ memory, and are said to be more persuasive.
-In direct mail marketing you can act on all the senses of your potential customers, which makes receiving a direct mail offering a significantly more memorable and above-average experience.
+In direct mail marketing, you can act on all the senses of your potential customers, which makes receiving a direct mail offering a significantly more memorable and above-average experience.

-Believe it or not, but direct mail marketing has also unquestionably better response rate than emails!
-Even though responding to emails is significantly quicker and more effortless than replying to a traditional mail, consumers tend to be more responsive to direct mail, almost 40 times more!
+Believe it or not, but direct mail marketing has also an unquestionably better response rate than emails!
+Even though responding to emails is significantly quicker and more effortless than replying to traditional mail, consumers tend to be more responsive to direct mail, almost 40 times more!

 The study showed that email marketing has an average 0.12% response rate, but when it comes to direct mail marketing it is 4.4%.
 I am sure you haven’t expected that, have you?

 In today’s digitized world the vast majority of business owners try to reach their potential customers using emails, as it seems the most up-to-date strategy.
-What it more, it’s considered comfortable for the recipients.
+What is more, it’s considered comfortable for the recipients.
 However, it makes email marketing a highly competitive area as it’s cluttering email inboxes of potential clients.
 And no one likes that.